jasperng-nus/tp/docs/UserGuide.md

 * We allow the adding of duplicate companies with different start dates and end dates.
 * This is fully intended and not a bug as this can allow users to keep track of different application windows of the same role in the same company.
 * Check out our [FAQ](#faq) to understand how we distinguish duplicate entries.
-* Start date can be added without the end date, vice versa.
+* Start date can be added without the end date, and vice versa.
 However, when both dates are not entered, the record will not show the dates.
 As shown below.
 ![record_without_both_dates](images/application_without_both_dates.png)